jonsetzky/URP-Sandbox---Copy/README.md

 Pixelated objects cannot be layered since their layer has to be a specific one.

-Pixelated resolution could be anything.
+Pixelated resolution could be something weird.
 I haven't looked into it.
 When investigating this look into the RTHandles.Alloc function as it takes different scaling options as arguments.

 # Notes